Regulation of Danish covered bonds

-In Denmark, covered bond issuance is governed by the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act and the Danish Financial Business Act and a number of executive orders on, for example, ALM and property valuations, which lays down the framework for the lending and funding activities of Danish mortgage banks.
-The main purpose of such legislation is to ensure a high level of security for investors in relation to covered bond investments.
+In Denmark, mortgage lending and covered bond issuance are governed by the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act and the Danish Financial Business Act as well as a number of executive orders on eg ALM and property valuation.
+These set out the frameworks governing the lending and funding of Danish mortgage banks.
+The main purpose of the legislation is to ensure a high degree of security for Danish covered bond investors.

-The legal and institutional framework has in many ways been the recipe for efficiency and success within Danish mortgage banking and is probably the foremost reason for the long and unblemished history of specialised lending in Denmark dating back to 1850.
+The legal and structural frameworks applying to Danish mortgage banks have in many ways been the pillars of the efficient and successful Danish mortgage system and are probably the most important reason for its long unblemished history, which dates back to 1850.

-Danish legislation was last amended in the summer of 2007, in part to ensure the continuous eligibility of Danish mortgage bonds as covered bonds under the stricter CRD definition.
+Danish legislation has been updated regularly and was most recently amended in the summer of 2017 to secure, for instance, the continued covered bond status of Danish mortgage bonds under the stricter CRD criteria.

-The Danish mortgage finance system is generally considered to be very safe when it comes to the ability of issuers to meet their obligations against bondholders, and no Danish mortgage bank has ever been declared bankrupt.
+The Danish mortgage finance system is generally considered to be very safe when it comes to the ability of issuers to meet their obligations to bondholders, and no Danish mortgage bank has ever defaulted.

-Nykredit and Totalkredit's bonds are characterised by a high degree of security as a result of both the Danish mortgage finance legislation and Nykredit's credit policies.
-The ratings assigned by Standard & Poor's directly reflect the security of the bonds.
-The Danish market is generally characterised as an AAA mortgage bond market and all newly issued bonds in Nykredit and Totalkredit are AAA-rated.
+Nykredit and Totalkredit's bonds are characterised by a high degree of security as a result of both legislation and Nykredit's credit policy.
+The credit ratings assigned by Standard & Poor's directly reflect the security of the bonds.
+The Danish market is generally characterised as a AAA covered bond market, and all new bond issues by Nykredit and Totalkredit are AAA rated.

 The security behind Danish covered bonds rests on the following:

-- The DFSA supervises bond issuers' compliance with the regulatory framework.
+- The Danish FSA supervises bond issuers' compliance with the regulatory framework

-- Strict requirements for asset/liability management (balance principle).
-The balance principle ensures that issuers can assume only very limited market risk in the form of interest rate risk, foreign exchange risk, option risk and liquidity risk.
+- Strict ALM requirements (balance principle).
+The balance principle ensures that issuers can assume only very limited market risk in the form of interest rate risk, foreign exchange risk, option risk and liquidity risk

-Investors in covered bonds have a preferential claim against all cover assets in case of the insolvency of the issuer.
-Bondholders rank pari passu with derivatives counterparties provided the derivatives contracts are concluded for the purpose of hedging market risk.
+Covered bond investors have a preferential claim on all cover assets in case of the insolvency of the issuer.
+Bondholders rank pari passu with derivatives counterparties, provided the derivatives contracts are concluded for the purpose of hedging market risk.
 Cash flows to derivatives counterparties and bondholders must remain unaffected by the insolvency of the issuer.
-Accordingly, derivatives counterparties are not entitled to demand termination of the contracts in case of insolvency, just as payments cannot be accelerated.
+Accordingly, derivatives counterparties are not entitled to demand termination of the contracts in case of insolvency, and payments cannot be accelerated.